henrrrik/henrrrik.github.com/_posts/2012-02-20-deploying-with-rbenv-and-capistrano.md

 We want Bundler to handle our gems and we want it to package everything locally with the app.
-The `--binstubs` flag means any gem executables will be added to `<app>/bin` and the `--shebang ruby-local-exec` option makes sure we'll use the ruby version defined in the `.rbenv-version` in the app root.
-Note that he `--shebang` flag requires Bundler 1.1.
+The `--binstubs` flag means any gem executables will be added to `<app>/bin` and the `--shebang ruby-local-exec` option makes sure we'll use the ruby version defined in the `.ruby-version` in the app root.

 {% highlight ruby %}
 require "bundler/capistrano"
-set :bundle_flags, "--deployment --quiet --binstubs --shebang ruby-local-exec"
+set :bundle_flags, "--deployment --quiet --binstubs"
 {% endhighlight %}

 If you don't want to use a globally installed Bundler, you need to add a